iklionsky/cpuaff/index.md

 ---
 ### News

+#### Continuous Integration and Some Minor Enhancements

+Thanks to [Dirk Eddelbuettel](https://github.com/eddelbuettel) we now have continuous integration using [Travis CI](https://travis-ci.org).
+As a result we now compile with clang as well as g++.
+There were a few minor code enhancements that went in as part of this process but nothing worthy of a new release.

+For the next release I plan to disentangle PCI device mapping from the affinity_manager class to make things more modular both for testing and usage.

+2015-02-02 18:16:00

 #### Version 0.0.1 Released

 Released [cpuaff-0.0.1](releases/cpuaff-0.0.1.tar.gz).
 All the code is there.
 Unit tests using [CATCH](https://github.com/philsquared/Catch) are present.
 Several examples exist as well.
 Hooray!